Isaac Isaacs: Later life and death

 Isaacs said "the Zionist movement as a whole...now places its own unwarranted interpretation on the Balfour Declaration, and makes demands that are arousing the antagonism of the Muslim world of nearly 400 millions, thereby menacing the safety of our Empire, endangering world peace and imperiling some of the most sacred associations of the Jewish, Christian, and Muslim faiths.
 Besides their inherent injustice to others these demands would, I believe, seriously and detrimentally affect the general position of Jews throughout the world".

 In his later years, Isaacs became embroiled in legal battles with Edna Davis, the wife of his brother John.
-He forced her out of the family home, reclaimed her wedding ring, and finally had her declared a vexatious litigant.
+He forced her out of the family home, reclaimed her wedding ring which she had pawned, and finally had her declared a vexatious litigant.

 Isaacs died at his home in South Yarra, Victoria, in the early hours of 11 February 1948, at the age of 92.
 He was the last surviving member of Alfred Deakin's 1905–1906 Cabinet.
 The Commonwealth government accorded him a state funeral, held on 13 February, and he was buried in Melbourne General Cemetery after a synagogue service.